garrandall/popular-music-data/tracks/hollaback-girl-gwen-stefani.md

 I ain't no Hollaback Girl

-Ooh, this my shit, this my shit
+Oh this my shit, this my shit
-Ooh, this my shit, this my shit
+Oh this my shit, this my shit
-Ooh, this my shit, this my shit
+Oh this my shit, this my shit
-Ooh, this my shit, this my shit
+Oh this my shit, this my shit

 I heard that you were talking shit